bloominstituteoftechnology/ios-firebase-chat/README.md

 ### Part 4 - Model Setup

 1. Create a model object to represent a message, and one for a chat room.
 Give them the appropriate values as you see fit.
-    - Think about how you can use your model objects and send them to Firebase, as you won't be able to directly use instances of your model objects with the Firebase SDK.
+    - Remember that the data in Firebase is stored as JSON, but note that the SDK's methods to save and load the data ([here](https://firebase.google.com/docs/database/ios/read-and-write), for example) to/from Firebase use dictionaries.
+Because of this, you will need to write code to convert your model objects to and from a dictionary in order for you to use these methods.
 2. Create a model controller.
 Again referring to the Firebase guides and documentation, add the following functionality:
     - Create a chat room in Firebase
     - Fetch chat rooms from Firebase